DEV Community

 Cloud Computing jobs

 The high level of Cloud Computing adoption also resulted in many Cloud-related jobs necessary to implement and maintain all those services' working.
-Even though your job may not be specifically cloud-related, if you work in a company that adopted Cloud Computing services, chances are you will have some contact with that.
+Even though your job may not be specifically cloud-related, if you work for a company that has adopted cloud computing services, chances are you will have some contact with that.

 A full-stack developer working in a small start-up will likely handle some API Gateways and write some AWS Lambda functions like I needed to do (without previous knowledge about the Cloud).

-There are also other Cloud Computing roles I even heard about before starting to learn Cloud, such as Cloud Consultant, Cloud Engineer, Cloud Support Engineer, Solutions Architect and so on.
+There are also other Cloud Computing roles I even heard about before starting to learn the Cloud, such as Cloud Consultant, Cloud Engineer, Cloud Support Engineer, Solutions Architect, and so on.

 Cloud to everyone